 Crowds & Costs

 August is an interesting month in which to travel throughout Italy.
 Yes, it coincides with the summer high season, but this is the main vacation month for Italians as well.
 That means, like the tourists, locals typically leave the cities and head for the beach.
-So while you can still expect places like Venice, Rome, and Florence to be packed, smaller cities and towns in the interior will be much less crowded, and therefore you can find better deals on hotels.
+So while you can still expect places like Venice, Rome, and Florence to be packed, smaller cities and towns in the interior will be much less crowded, and therefore, you can find better deals on hotels.

 While August is prime beach-going weather, with temps perfect for swimming, know that most stretches of sand on the coast are going to be engorged with holidaymakers, both local and foreign, during this time.
 Hotels in these areas will be full and you can expect to pay high-season prices on everything from restaurants to lodging.
-In fact, hotels here are typically 100% more expensive than they are during low-seasons months.
+In fact, hotels here are typically 100% more expensive than they are during low-season months.

 Where to Go

 Consider making a trip to Italy's north.
-There are plenty of nice regions to choose from in this section of the country, but to escape the crowds and enjoy the freshest temperatures without the overpowering heat, head to the Dolomites Mountains in Northeast Italy near the border with Switzerland.
+There are plenty of nice regions to choose from in this section of the country, but to escape the crowds and enjoy the freshest temperatures without the overpowering heat, head to the Dolomite Mountains in Northeast Italy near the border with Switzerland.
 There's a mountainous province here called South Tyrol that looks like something out of a postcard.
 The region encompasses a total of eight protected areas: seven nature parks and one national park.
 In this province, you'll find snowcapped peaks, aquamarine lakes, rolling green hills dotted with medieval castles, and endless acres of grapevines.

 One of the most picture-perfect bodies of water in South Tyrol is Lake Prags, with its glassy surface of blue-green water and its mountain backdrop.
-The castles of the region are can't-miss attractions as well, with the gardens of Trauttmansdorff Castle, in the alpine town of Meran, the crown jewel.
+The castles of the region are can't-miss attractions as well, with the gardens of Trauttmansdorff Castle, in the Alpine town of Meran, the crown jewel.
 The gardens of the castle were designed in 1850 by Count Trauttmansdorff as a gift for the Empress of Austria, and they truly are fit for royalty.
 There are 80 gardens in total, featuring landscaped terraces, sun gardens, and oleander steps.

 Plan your trip to Italy